libvips/libvips/doc/uhdr.md

 supports UltraHDR JPEG images; the next version is expected to add support for a wider range of image formats.

-There are two main paths for UltraHDR images in libvips: as an image with a separate gainmap, and as a full HDR image.
+There are two main paths for UltraHDR images in libvips: as an SDR image with a separate gainmap, and as full HDR.
 The separate gainmap path is relatively fast but you will sometimes need to update the gainmap during processing.
 The full HDR path does not require gainmap updates, but can be slower, and will usually lose the original image's tone mapping.

-## UltraHDR with an separate gainmap
+## UltraHDR as SDR with an separate gainmap

 libvips will detect JPEG images with an embedded gainmap and automatically invoke the [ctor@Image.uhdrload] operation to load them.
 This operation